-The AG955-07E is a self-contained SM124 programmer that allows zeroing the sensor and programming the digital output threshold and hysteresis without need of a computer or a customer microcontroller.
-The SM124 is connected to an I2C master microcontroller.
-Miniature rotary thumbwheel switches provide three digits of resolution for programming the threshold and two digits for hysteresis.
+The AG955-07E is a self-contained programmer for SM12x sensors that allows zeroing the sensor and programming a simple digital output threshold and hysteresis without need of a computer or a customer microcontroller.
+The SM12x is connected to an I2C master microcontroller.
+Miniature rotary thumbwheel switches allow programming the threshold (THRSH_L) and hysteresis (HYST) as a percentage of sensor's the linear range.
 There is also a pushbutton for zeroing.

-Jumpers allow the SM124-10E to be disconnected from the rest of the board so the board can be used as an interface to the customer's electronics.
+Jumpers allow the sensor to be disconnected from the rest of the board so the board can be used as an interface to the customer's electronics.
+The programmer can also connect to an AG958-07 or AG961-07E breakout board.

-Figure 15.
-AG955-07E: Self-Contained SM124 Programmer (actual size) 2.5" x 2.5" (64 mm x 64 mm)
+Figure 19.
+AG955-07E: Self-Contained SM12x Programmer (actual size) 2.5" x 2.5" (64 mm x 64 mm)